Recommender Systems

 What are Recommender Systems?

-In these systems content was exploding and users were having a hard time finding things they were interested in.
+In these systems the amount of content was exploding and users were having a hard time finding things they were interested in.

 Users wanted recommendations.